Dethrelkeld/artMines/README.md

 - It must be scratch built
 - No frameworks
 - It must be responsive
-- Mobile first
+- Mobile First development
-- eloquent min-width media queries
+- Eloquent min-width media queries
 - Avoid javascript
 - Use responsive/relative css units